Skip to main content

 Review all registrations in the vacation year

-Calendar access → Yearly calendar
+Calendar access → Year calendar

 All vacation registrations in the period